 How to Access the Document

-If you would like to request a CD-ROM or hard copy of the draft CCP and EA, to submit comments, or if you have any questions about the draft CCP and EA, or the planning process, please contact:
+If you would like to request a CD-ROM or paper copy of the final CCP or have any questions about the CCP and planning process, please contact:

 IMPORTANT: Please note that names on the CCP mailing list become part of the public record for this project.
 The Service must release names only (not addresses) if requested under the provisions of the Freedom of Information Act of 1974.
 To retain you on our mailing list we need your permission.